Monday, July 20, 2009

 Super Bonus: This ex-boxer hired a driver and picked up a band so he could come to Alleyfest.

 Super trivia: These guys know how to Party!
-After flying in from California to play Alleyfest these fun loving brothers rented a car proceeded to lose most of their money at Harrah's Casino in Shreveport.
+Legend around here is,after flying in from California to play Alleyfest these fun loving brothers rented a car proceeded to invest most of their money at Harrah's Casino in Shreveport.

 Answers in the comments section!